 I came to know Bill Kays when he served as Dean of Engineering at Stanford from 1972 to 1984.
 Whenever I came to his office, there on his wall was that iconic picture of the D-Day landing, taken by Life magazine photographer Robert Capa.

 I knew that Bill had landed on Omaha Beach on D-Day, but only recently did I learn that he is in that picture!
-He, his radioman (Doyle), and his runner (Fitzwater) are indicated in the marked version of the photo on the next page.
+He, his radioman (Doyle), and his runner (Fitzwater) are indicated in the marked version of the photo below.

 I learned this when I found out that Bill had written a book for his family, based on 123 letters that his mother had saved as he fought his way through Tunisia, Sicily, France, Belgium, and Germany.
 The book is now available from Amazon, so I bought a copy and learned a lot more about my friend and colleague.
 The next few pages are excerpts which explain how Bill came to be in that picture, and what he experienced on that momentous day.